 If one or both of your eyes are looking a little red, you may be suffering from a case of conjunctivitis, also referred to as "Pink Eye."

 As one of the most common and treatable eye ailments in both children and adults, conjunctivitis may be due to viral or bacterial causes or develop as a result of exposure to allergens or irritants.
-At the office of Georgia Vision Center, we'll determine what's causing your symptoms and provide the most appropriate course of care to protect the health of your eyes.
+At the office of Southeast Eye Group, we'll determine what's causing your symptoms and provide the most appropriate course of care to protect the health of your eyes.

 What's causes the pink or red appearance of the conjunctiva?